 Not sticking to the gluten-free diet

 If you accidentally eat a product that contains gluten, you may experience abdominal pain and diarrhea.
-Some people experience no signs or symptoms after eating gluten, but this doesn't mean it's not damaging their small intestines.
+Some people experience no signs or symptoms of eating gluten, but this doesn't mean it's not damaging their small intestines.
 Even trace amounts of gluten in your diet may be damaging, whether or not they cause signs or symptoms.

 If you are allergic to wheat, read food labels carefully and avoid all products that list wheat as an ingredient.
 Some ingredients are obvious, such as refined wheat, wheat bran, whole-wheat or just plain wheat.
-Some less obvious wheat terms include semolina, durum, couscous, stone-ground, bulgur, dinkle, spelt, einkorn, fu, kamut, matzo, seitan and triticale.
+Some less obvious wheat terms include semolina, durum, couscous, stone-ground, bulgur, dinkle, spelt, einkorn, fu, kamut, matzo, seitan, and triticale.
 People with celiac disease should avoid all of these ingredients, as well as any foods made with rye and barley.

 People with wheat allergies can safely eat foods made with any grains except wheat, including rye- and barley-based products.
-If you have a wheat allergy or celiac disease, you can also safely enjoy foods that contain almond flour, amaranth, brown or white rice, corn, arrowroot, tapioca, coconut flour, dasheen flour, flaxseed, hominy, maize and quinoa.
+If you have a wheat allergy or celiac disease, you can also safely enjoy foods that contain almond flour, amaranth, brown or white rice, corn, arrowroot, tapioca, coconut flour, dasheen flour, flaxseed, hominy, maize, and quinoa.

 Food Preparation Tips